lukereding/nonstandard_deviations/_posts/2017-09-21-explor_vis.md

 ![]({{site.baseurl}}/images/post8/2.jpg)

-### plot the relationship between a categorical variable and all the numeric variables
+### plot the relationship between a categorical variable and each numeric variable

 To take it one step further, we're probably interested in getting a first-pass look at the relationship between the numeric variables and each of the categorical variables.
-Again, `ggpairs` does this already, but depending on the number of variables, it throws in a lot of extra information that can be criminally complex for a human mind to process.
+Again, `ggpairs` does this already, but depending on the number of variables, it throws in a lot of extra information that can be difficult for a human brain to process.

-Below I define `plot_cat_relationship()`, which is similar to `plot_histograms()`; instead of producing a histogram for each numeric variable, however, it produces a box plot of the relationship between each numeric variable and one categorical variable.
+Below I define `plot_cat_relationship()`, which is similar to `plot_histograms()`; instead of producing a histogram for each numeric variable, however, it produces a boxplot of the relationship between each numeric variable and one categorical variable.
 This keeps things simple enough for my head to process things.

 The implementation gave me a chance to learn more about [tidyeval](http://dplyr.tidyverse.org/articles/programming.html) and quosures, because the function relies on `tidyverse` packages like `dplyr` that use tidyeval.
 Interested readers should read the article linked above, which does a really nice job of explaining tidyeval.